Title: Love Enough series

 Quinn sat forward on the couch, elbows on her knees and hands clasped together as she prayed for strength.
 The big brown eyes in front of her were suspicious, and with good reason, she thought.
 She shook her head with a rueful half-smile.
 The girl was curious to a fault and hated not being able to figure things out.
-Though never lacking for whimsy, she was far too serious for her age and was developing a logical, problem solving mind that Quinn couldn't help but admire.
+Though never lacking for whimsy, she was sometimes too serious for her age and was developing a logical, problem solving mind Quinn couldn't help but admire.
 Unfortunately, this was not a problem anyone could suss out.

 The crisp rasp of a throat clearing drew Quinn's attention to the two boys sitting at the small brunette's right.
 They were all brunettes, actually, with heads of thick, glossy hair and frowns on their faces.
 This was already more difficult than she expected.
 Not that she ever thought it'd be easy.